PaulBellette/PaulBellette.github.io/_posts/2020-03-22-Set-Covering.md

 i.e. Paris Texas, Rope and 火垂るの墓, which is what we expect.
 We can interpret this solution vector $y$ as the count of the number of times we have covered this particular movie with the streaming services selected in $x$.
 So to solve the covering problem we are constrained to have the elements of the vector $x$ as either zero or one and we need to have every element of $y$ greater or equal than one (so we can watch every movie in $U$).

 Now the last part is working out how do we evaluate the objective, i.e. we want to select the minimum number of streaming services.
-Do do this we want to sum our $x$ vector.
+To do this we want to sum our $x$ vector.
 This can be simply achieved by taking the inner product of $x$ with a vector of all $1$'s.
 This has the advantage that we can generalize our problem if say we want to model the costs of the different services, we could just change the $1$'s for the price of each service.

 So to summarize we can turn the set cover problem into a Linear Algebra problem, provided we restrict the elements of $x$ to be either $0$ or $1$.
 This is where the "integer" in the linear integer program comes from.
-The summarize the above as a set of equations.
-We want
+To summarize the above as a set of equations, we want to

 $$
 \begin{align*}
-& \textrm{Minimize    } cx\\
+& \textrm{Minimize    } c.x\\
 & \textrm{Subject to    }  Ax \geq b\\
 & \textrm{where}\\
 & x_{i} \in \{0,1\} \textrm{ for } i = 1,...,N\\